glassroom/heinsen_position_embeddings/README.md

 _Q: Why does the module detach the ending state before caching it?_

 We assume you will train the module in parallel over whole sequences, as is conventional.
 If for some reason you want to train the module one token at a time, you can change our code so it doesn't automatically detach state, and handle detaching on your own.
 Keep in mind that training one token at a time may be significantly slower.

+_Q: Can I use these position embeddings in multiple blocks of my Transformer model?_

+Yes.
+We have not tested it, but we would expect it to work well.

 ## Notes